 Polpo – Duke of York Square.
 Delicious Sardinian dishes in small plates for sharing.

-Daylesford in Sloane St – They don’t take reservations, so be early or go late.
+Daylesford – in Sloane Ave.
+They don’t take reservations, so be early or go late.

 Tea in Chelsea:

-Pavilion Wine in Pavilion Road – sit outside with a glass of wine and a slice of cheese.
+Pavilion Wine, Pavilion Road – sit outside with a glass of wine and a slice of cheese.
 Who needs supper!

 Goat Chelsea – A local favourite.
 Stay for the pizza too – truly yummy.

-Barts – This little hideaway in Sloane Avenue have a special CFS cocktail.
+Barts – This little hideaway in Sloane Avenue.
 Knock knock when you find the door.

 Chelsea Farmers Market – closes at 9pm.
 You have choices of Gaucho, pizza and the market restaurant.

-The Ivy Chelsea – If you can get a seat outside it’s a great spot to people watch and see the evening in.
+The Ivy Chelsea Garden – If you can get a seat outside it’s a great spot to people watch; breakfast, lunch and dinner!

 Manicomio – Nothing more delicious than this Italian eatery on the Duke of York Square.

 Chicama – Peruvian tapas at the top of the Kings Road.
-Truly delicious, and lovely to sit outside on a balmy evening.
+Truly delicious, and lovely to sit outside, blankets provided if needed.
 Can be very noisy inside.

 Lucio – smart Italian with seasonal food that makes your mouth water.